Neville Heath: Doreen Marshall

-Although Heath was charged with Doreen's murder, his subsequent trial and execution related only to his earlier murder of Gardner.
+Although Heath was charged with Marshall's murder, his subsequent trial and execution related only to his earlier murder of Gardner.
 Marshall's body was returned to her parents and buried in Pinner Cemetery.

 Trial and execution

 Heath's trial began on 24 September 1946.
 Heath originally told his counsel, J. D. Casswell KC, to plead guilty, but when Casswell questioned this, he said, "All right, put me down as not guilty, old boy".
 Casswell chose not to call Heath to give evidence and relied on the defence of insanity, calling William Henry de Bargue Hubert, an experienced criminal psychiatrist, to testify as an expert witness.
 Hubert testified that he believed Heath knew what he was doing but not that it was morally wrong, but the prosecution easily destroyed Hubert's argument; unknown to Casswell, Hubert was a drug addict and was under the influence of morphine as he testified in the witness box.

 Two prison doctors testified that although Heath was a psychopath and a sexual sadist, he was not insane.
 He was found guilty and sentenced to death by hanging by Mr Justice Morris.
 Heath was executed by Albert Pierrepoint on 16 October 1946 at Pentonville Prison.
 A few minutes prior to his execution, as was the custom, he was offered a glass of whisky by the prison governor.
 Heath replied, "While you're about it, sir, you might make that a double".

 In a final letter written to his parents prior to his execution, Heath informed his parents: "My only regret at leaving the world, is that I have been damned unworthy of you both."